pycroscopy/SciFiReaders/docs/source/install.rst

       - Restart computer
     - Yes?

-      - Proceed to install sidpy
+      - Proceed to install SciFiReaders

 Compatibility
 ~~~~~~~~~~~~~
-* sidpy is compatible with python 2.7, and 3.4 onwards.
+* SciFiReaders is compatible with python 3.6 onwards.
 Please raise an issue if you find a bug.
 * We do not support 32 bit architectures
 * We only support text that is UTF-8 compliant due to restrictions posed by HDF5

 Terminal
 --------
-Installing, uninstalling, or updating sidpy (or any other python package for that matter) can be performed using the ``Terminal`` application.
+Installing, uninstalling, or updating SciFiReaders (or any other python package for that matter) can be performed using the ``Terminal`` application.
 You will need to open the Terminal to type any command shown on this page.
 Here is how you can access the Terminal on your computer: